fccn/wt-translate/README.md

 The localization utilities also provides an utility to prepare and launch xgettext via Makefile and  integrates with the twig framework, via a twig filter and a utility for parsing twig templates into a format that is understandable by xgettext.

+The project also provides a set of web components the Slim framework: a Locale service, Localization middleware and a language switcher controller action.

 ## Installation

 You can install this collection in your project using composer: